-- Don’t want something notifying external services of my publication.
+- I don’t want something notifying external services of my publication.
 Typically this is due to social media automation I have hooked up.

 How to Hide WordPress Posts

-This is where the free Stealth Publish WordPress plugin comes into play.
+Previously, I recommended the free Stealth Publish WordPress plugin.
 It is developed by Scott Reilly, who has over 100 plugins in the WordPress repository and has a 5-star rating.
 However, it doesn’t support the new Gutenberg block editor.
 If you are still using the Classic Editor it works great!

-This plugin hasn’t been updated for a year, but don’t worry, Scott is still around.
+This plugin hasn’t been updated for a couple of years, but don’t worry, Scott is still around.
 Some of his other plugins were updated as little as three months ago.
 This plugin is pretty basic, and therefore nothing really has changed over the last year in how it works, therefore not requiring any updates.

 Hopefully, this short and quick post on how to hide WordPress posts from the front page was helpful.
 In fact, I’m curious, would you guys like to see more of these quick little tips?
 If so, let me know below in the comments.